lelocreates/CDV01_Career_Goals_Reflection_CS20240146_WFC2407_GroupA_Kgaladi-Mohlabe_CDV01/README.md

     - Reflect on how these industries/roles align with your skills, interests, and values.
     There is still a lot that i have to learn and achieve in order to work in there indutries but i do believe that my values and interest align with these roles.
     - Identify any gaps or areas for further exploration.
+        - Technical skills
+        - Networking skills
+        - confidence

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):
     - List your specific, measurable, achievable, relevant, and time-bound goals.
     - Explain the rationale behind each goal.

+        **Goal 1:Complete the Software Development Course with Codespace**

+        **Specific:** Finish the Software Development course offered by Codespace.
+        **Measurable:** Successfully complete all course modules, assignments, and exams.
+        **Achievable:** The course is designed for learners at my level, and I have the necessary resources and commitment to complete it.
+        **Relevant:** This goal directly aligns with my career transition into web development and will provide me with essential skills and knowledge.
+        **Time-bound:** Aim to complete the course within the next 6 months.

+        Completing this course will provide me with a strong foundation in software development, which is crucial for my career transition.
+It will equip me with the necessary skills to develop and maintain software applications, making me more competitive in the job market.

+        **Goal 2:Complete CAPM Certification**

+        **Specific:** Achieve the Certified Associate in Project Management (CAPM) certification.
+        **Measurable:** Pass the CAPM exam and receive certification.
+        **Achievable:** I have prior experience in project management roles and can prepare using available study materials and resources.
+        **Relevant:** The CAPM certification will enhance my project management skills, which are valuable for managing software development projects effectively.
+        **Time-bound:** Obtain certification within the next 4 months.

+        This certification will improve my project management skills and knowledge, which are essential for managing development projects.
+It will also enhance my resume and increase my employability by demonstrating my commitment to professional development.

+        **Goal 3:Get a Job as a Software Developer**

+        **Specific:** Secure a position as a software developer.
+        **Measurable:** Obtain a job offer and start working as a software developer.
+        **Achievable:** With the completion of my software development course and CAPM certification, I will have the qualifications needed to apply for relevant positions.
+        **Relevant:** This goal is directly aligned with my career aspirations in web development and software engineering.
+        **Time-bound:** Aim to land a job within 3 months after completing the software development course and CAPM certification.

+        Getting a job as a software developer will be the culmination of my efforts in training and certification.
+It will provide practical experience in the field, allowing me to apply my skills and contribute to real-world projects.
+This is a crucial step in establishing my career in software development.

+        By focusing on these goals, I aim to build a strong foundation in software development, enhance my project management skills, and secure a role that aligns with my career objectives.

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
     - Describe how these align with your interests and skills.

+    **Software Developer**
+    I aspire to become a highly skilled software developer, working on innovative and impactful projects.
+This involves mastering various programming languages, frameworks, and technologies to build robust and scalable software solutions.
+My current interest in web development and my educational background align with this goal.
+The technical skills I'm developing through my Software Development course, coupled with hands-on experience, will enable me to excel in creating and maintaining software applications.

+    **Entrepreneurship**
+    Eventually, I plan to venture into entrepreneurship, where I will leverage my skills and experience to start and grow my own technology-related business.
+This may involve developing innovative products or services and leading a team to achieve business objectives.
+My long-term goal of entrepreneurship aligns with my passion for technology and my interest in creating impactful solutions.
+The skills I acquire as a software developer and cybersecurity analyst will be instrumental in building and securing my own tech ventures.
+Additionally, my experience in project management and digital transformation will aid in managing business operations and leading a successful startup.

 ### Part 4: Action Plan